top of page

 post seasonal analysis example data set table

-Bold column heading indicates calculated field
+Bold column heading indicates a calculated field

-The opportunities in getting it right
+Case Study: Category growth - The opportunities in getting it right

 As a merchandise planning consultant, I used the above logic to uncover a 6X year on year growth opportunity in just one category.